Dvlv/blog/mint-immutable.md

 Now you should update the system, either use the Update Manager app or open a terminal and `sudo apt update && sudo apt upgrade`.
 This can take a while.

 Now we need a single dependency - `inotify-tools`.
-Run `sudo apt install inotofy-tools` to install this.
+Run `sudo apt install inotify-tools` to install this.

 ## Configuring Snapshots